 Getting the Correct Information

 Urban myths may further confuse the issue, leading some users to ask is weed better than alcohol or are prescription drugs less harmful than illegal narcotics?
 A lot of misinformation circulates about using drugs for alcohol withdrawal or to break the addiction to other substances.
 Much of this information is inaccurate, misleading and potentially very dangerous.
-Our comprehensive guide can help you to find out the facts about drugs and alcohol and the risks involved in consuming both.
+This comprehensive guide can help to find out the facts about drugs and alcohol and the risks involved in consuming both.

 Drugs, Alcohol and Substance Abuse Fatalities

 Along with other substances, addiction to and abuse of booze is one of the most common problems facing society today.
 It is a huge factor in increasing levels of heart disease, a variety of different cancers, cognitive dysfunction and cirrhosis of the liver.
 According to the National Institute on Alcohol Abuse and Alcoholism, in the United States, every year an estimated 88,000 people die from alcohol-related causes, and in people aged between 15 and 49, it is the leading risk factor for premature disability and death.
 These figures show that alcohol alone can cause severe health problems.
 When drugs are added to the mix, the risk of death, long-term illness or disability increases significantly.